 Below the Surface (Gidseltagningen) (Denmark)

 Fifteen people travelling on the Copenhagen Metro are taken hostage, evoking a national crisis.
-A taskforce, hastily arranged, is headed by Louise Falck and Philip Norgaard and assisted by reporter Naja Toft, who acts as a go-between.
+A hastily arranged taskforce, headed by Louise Falck and Philip Norgaard, is assisted by reporter Naja Toft, who acts as a go-between.

 Best Nordic Documentary

 Following a double murder in 1974, succeeded by an investigation that rocked Iceland’s close-knit society to its core, eventually leading to one of the most shocking miscarriages of justice Europe has ever seen.

 For Three Things (Tre ting)

 For A Man Called Ove (En man som heter Ove)

 Charlotte Sieling (Danish)